Christopher Herbert: Episcopal ministry

 Herbert became Bishop of St Albans in 1995: he was consecrated a bishop by George Carey, Archbishop of Canterbury, at Southwark Cathedral on 17 November 1995; and was enthroned and installed at St Albans Cathedral on 20 January 1996.
 During his tenure as a diocesan bishop, he served as chairman of The Council of Christians and Jews and was a member of a Lords' select committee that considered a private member's bill pertaining to euthanasia and assisted suicide.
-During this time he was awarded honorary doctorates by the Universities of Hertfordshire and Bedfordshire, and his own PhD from the University of Leicester in 2008.
+During this time he was awarded honorary doctorates by the Universities of Hertfordshire and Bedfordshire.

 Herbert retired from his post as Bishop of St Albans on 7 January 2009 – his 65th birthday.